 - Myth: ‘The Pill’ affects your fertility

 Truth: Most of the time contraceptive use (such as ‘The Pill’) does not affect a woman’s fertility in the long term.
 The real factor that affects a woman’s fertility is her age.
 If you stop taking ‘The Pill’ and start trying to conceive in your late 30’s, your fertility will have naturally declined to half of what it was in your early 20’s.

 - Myth: Regular periods are a sign of ovulation

 Truth: Around 15% of women can have regular periods without ovulation and this will therefore affect the ability to conceive naturally.
 However, fertility specialists can offer treatments that will improve your chance of conception to help you have a baby.

 - Myth: Abstinence will create better sperm

 Truth: Being abstinent will increase sperm numbers but decrease sperm quality.
 There will be more semen but this semen will contain damaged or dead sperm, whihc is unhelpful when trying to conceive.

 - Myth: Miscarriage can be caused by excessive stress, travel or exercise

 - Truth: Sitting for prolonged periods of time will affect sperm function.

-Truth: Sitting for prolonged periods of time, such as may be the case for cab or truck drivers, causes an increase in temperature around the testes.
-This increase in temperature will in fact affect sperm function.
+Truth: Sitting for prolonged periods of time, such as the case for cab or truck drivers, causes an increase in temperature around the testes.
+This increase in temperature will, in fact, affect sperm function.